carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 How to Build LLVM with CUDA Support
 ===================================

-Below is a quick summary of downloading and building LLVM.
-Consult the `Getting Started <http://llvm.org/docs/GettingStarted.html>`_ page for more details on setting up LLVM.
+CUDA support is still in development and works the best in the trunk version of LLVM.
+Below is a quick summary of downloading and building the trunk version.
+Consult the `Getting Started
+<http://llvm.org/docs/GettingStarted.html>`_ page for more details on setting
+up LLVM.

 #.
 Checkout LLVM